pnapt/ASUS-FX504GD-Opencore/OpenCore/ConfigExplain.md

 -

 ### Force
-We need to force `IO80211Family.kext` from `System/Library/Extensions` to have complete support of Airportitlwm.kext for WiFi.
+force `IO80211Family.kext` from `System/Library/Extensions` to have complete support for WiFi

 ### Patch
 -